open-telemetry/opentelemetry-collector-contrib/exporter/humioexporter/README.md

 In addition, the following global configuration options can be overridden:

+- `disable_compression` (default: `false`): Whether to stop compressing payloads with gzip before sending them to Humio.
+This should only be disabled if compression can be shown to have a negative impact on performance in your specific deployment.
 - `tags` (no default): A series of key-value pairs used to target specific Data Sources for storage inside a Humio repository.
 Refer to [Humio Tagging](https://docs.humio.com/docs/parsers/tagging/) for more details.
 - `disable_service_tag` (default: `false`): By default, the service name will be used to tag all exported events in addition to user-provided tags.
 If disabled, only the user-provided tags will be used.
 However, at least one tag _must_ be specified.

 ### Traces
 For exporting structured data (traces), the following configuration options are available:

 - `unix_timestamps` (default: `false`): Whether to use Unix or ISO 8601 formatted timestamps when exporting data to Humio.
-If this is set to `true`, timestamps will be represented in milliseconds (Unix time) in UTC.
+If this is set to `true`, timestamps will be represented in milliseconds (Unix time) in UTC, and the time zone of the event is stored separately in the payload sent to Humio.
-- `timezone` (default: host timezone): When using Unix timestamps, this option can be provided to specify the local timezone of the events.
-If not specified, the local time zone of the host is used instead.
-An example is `Europe/Copenhagen`.

 ## Advaced Configuration
 This exporter, like many others, includes shared configuration helpers for the following advanced settings: